-- Place a warm washcloth over your closed eyes.
+- Place a warm washcloth over your closed eye.
 To relieve pain, run warm water over a clean washcloth.
 Wring out the washcloth and place it over your closed eye.
 Re-wet the washcloth when it loses heat.
-Continue this for 10 or 15 minutes.
-Repeating this several times each day may encourage the sty to drain on its own.
+Continue this for 5 to 10 minutes.
+Then gently massage the eyelid.
+Repeating this two to three times a day may encourage the sty to drain on its own.

 - Keep your eye clean.
 Don't wear eye makeup until the sty has healed.

 - Go without contacts lenses.
-It's possible for your contact lenses to become contaminated with bacteria associated with your sty, so plan to go without contacts until your sty goes away.
+Contact lenses can be contaminated with bacteria associated with a sty.
+If you wear contacts, try to go without them until your sty goes away.